centreon/centreon-archived/doc/en/installation/from_packages.rst

 PHP timezone
 ------------

-PHP timezone should be set; go to /etc/php.d directory and create a file named php-timezone.ini which contains the following line :
+PHP timezone should be set, go to `/etc/php.d` directory and create a file named `php-timezone.ini` which contains the following line:

 ::